 Studio Art Instructors

-Kelly Bogucz is in her senior year at William Paterson University.
-She is working on a dual major in Fine Arts (BFA, Concentration in Drawing and Painting) and Secondary Education (K – 12).
+Kelly Bogucz has a dual major in Fine Arts (BFA, Concentration in Drawing and Painting) and Secondary Education (K – 12) from William Paterson University.
 She has been teaching kids art since she was 18, starting with graffiti (off-the-wall!) and has branched out to teaching the fundamentals of drawing animals and fantasy figures.
 Kelly was a recipient of two awards in 2013: Best in Show for a watercolor illustration piece, and William Paterson University’s prestigious 2013 Battcock Award, whereby the university purchased one of her paintings and has it currently on display on campus.

 Artist’s Statement: I have a strong love for teaching art and plan to pursue it as a career.
 I am currently focusing heavily on watercolor paintings in my fine arts concentration at William Paterson.